ClydeDz/format-my-markdown-vscode-ext/CONTRIBUTING.md

    npm run package
    ```

+   Add items to .vscodeignore file to not include it in the final package.

 1. Install the generated `.vsix` file:
    - Open VSCode
    - Go to Extensions view (`Cmd+Shift+X` or `Ctrl+Shift+X`)